fastfloat/float-data/README.md

 # float-data — Numeric data examples

-This repository contains a small set of plain text files with numeric data samples.
+This repository contains a set of plain text files with numeric data samples.
 The files are stored in the `number_files/` directory.

 Contents